swatij57/ManageCandidate/README.md

 # ManageCandidate
-To Manage Interviewed and go to interview candidates
+To Manage Interviewed candidates and which is going to.